mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 4. **The Alliance Test:** Marthos sends the party to Marshaven as his representatives to Lady Morgana.
 They discover the extent of their secret alliance.
 Are they stopping a threat or uncovering treason?

-5. **The Succession Crisis:** If something happens to Prince Aldric, Marthos is positioned to seize power.
+5. **The Succession Crisis:** If something happens to Crown Prince Thorin, Marthos is positioned to seize power.
 The party must choose - support the rightful but possibly weak heir, or the competent but potentially tyrannical general?

 6. **The Enemy Respect:** An enemy commander requests parley specifically with General Marthos, respecting his tactical genius.
 The party must escort him to dangerous territory for negotiations - but is it genuine or an assassination trap?